 After breakfast, we depart for Zakopane – one of the most popular vacation resorts in the Tatra Mountains.
 En route, we stop in Czestochowa to visit the Jasna Gora Monastery and the Black Madonna Shrine with its miraculous icon.
-Lunch will be served a local restaurant in Czestochowa.
-Evening arrival at Zakopane beautifully situated at the foot of the Tatra Mountains.
-It is the most popular resort in Poland and one of the most beautiful places in all of Poland, owing to its picturesque location.
-Once, a small mountain village, Zakopane became a fashionable artist’s retreat at the beginning of the 20th century.
+Our lunch will be served at a local restaurant in Czestochowa.
+We arrive in the evening in Zakopane, a town beautifully situated at the foot of the Tatra Mountains.
+Its picturesque location makes it one of the most popular resorts in the country.
+Once a small mountain village, Zakopane became a fashionable artist’s retreat at the beginning of the 20th century.

 Overnight: Mercure Kasprowy, Zakopane (1 night) (B, L)